cadolphs/aoc_2022/docs/day01.md

 it into a vector and sort it.
 But that seems a waste.
 Instead, if you want something where it's algorithmically efficient to iterate over the top items, you'll want a heap data structure.
 In essence this would be a _priority queue_.

+Well.
+We can actually do even better than using `BinaryHeap`.
+Given that we know ahead of time that we only want the top three, we don't need to put _all_ the items in a heap.
+Instead, we just do a single pass over the data and keep track of the top three.
+That could either be done via a for-loop, or, much cooler, via the `fold` method of iterator.
+The `fold` method takes in an initial value and a function.
+It then iterates over the items in the iterator and updates the _accumulator_ with the result of calling the function on the current value of the accumulator and the next item.
+Maybe that sounds complicated but if you check out the example it's not that difficult: Here we initialize the accumulator with `(0, 0, 0)`.
+To process the next item, we just check where the next item fits within the current top three.

+Quick thought: If we had to deal with a _very large_ dataset _and_ we'd be asking for _a lot of top items_ (say, the top 100,000 of a data set with 100,000,000,000) items or so, we could combine the ideas.
+The accumulator would not be a simple tuple but instead a double-ended priority queue.
+To update the accumulator with the next item, we check if the next item is larger than the current minimum.
+If it is, we pop the minimum and push the new item.
+Otherwise we do nothing.

 ## Cool Rust features here
 ### Iterators
 Iterators and their chaining is very powerful and idiomatic.
 In "the old days" you'd write a for-loop for these sort of things.
 Now you